konker/konker.dev/packages/zenfig/README.md

 # Zenfig

-CLI tool for configuration and secrets management using AWS SSM and TypeBox.
+CLI tool for configuration and secrets management using AWS SSM with a pluggable validation layer (Effect Schema or Zod).

 ## Prerequisites